bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 ### init

-With this [init plugin](https://github.com/bitrise-io/bitrise-plugins-init.git), the [scanner can detect the type of your project](/bitrise-cli/initializing-a-bitrise-project-locally/) locally and generate a Bitrise configuration with a `bitrise.yml`.
+With this [init plugin](https://github.com/bitrise-io/bitrise-plugins-init.git), the scanner can detect the type of your project locally and generate a Bitrise configuration with a `bitrise.yml` file.

+{% include message_box.html type="info" title="bitrise init" content="Learn more about how to [initialize a Bitrise project locally](/bitrise-cli/initializing-a-bitrise-project-locally/)."%}

 ### step